codeweberdotcom/materionextjs/typescript-version/full-version/docs/setup/setup.md

 ### Running the Server

-For full functionality, run the integrated server:
+For full functionality with chat and notifications, run the integrated server:

 ```bash
 # Next.js application with Socket.IO (port 3000)